paulvoliva/XNODE-WAN-PDE-solver/README.md

-This repository is the official implementation of the paper entitled "Towards fast weak adversarial training to solve high dimensional parabolic partial differential equations using XNODE-WAN".
+This repository is the official implementation of the paper entitled "Towards fast weak adversarial training to solve high dimensional parabolic partial differential equations using XNODE-WAN" ([arxiv](https://arxiv.org/abs/2110.07812)).

 # Running Codes
 Requirements for a successful implementation of the codes can be found in `requirements.txt`.